-- The %CV and PDFT for each calibration standard and quality control should be within 20%.
+8.1 %CV and PDFT for each calibration standard and quality control should be within 20%.
 The exception is Cal 6, for which 30 % is acceptable.
-A plate is accepted if 2/3 of all QC samples and at least one of each QC concentration have demonstrated acceptable performance.
-If not, entire run should be repeated. - 2.
-The % CV for each positive control, negative control and unknown sample should be within 20%.
-At least one replicate of positive and negative control should be acceptable for run to be accepted.
+A plate is accepted if

-- 3. If both replicates of positive control or negative control fail to meet acceptance criterion described in 8.2, the run should be repeated. - 4.
-Within the acceptable run, if two of three replicates of unknown sample fail to meet acceptance criterion described in 8.2, this unknown sample should be re-analyzed.
+- 2/3 of all QC levels and at least one of each level have demonstrated acceptable performance.
+If not, entire run should be repeated. - 8.2 % CV for each positive control, negative control and unknown sample should be within 20%.
+At least one replicate of positive and negative control should be acceptable for run to be accepted. - 8.3 If both replicates of positive control or negative control fail to meet acceptance criterion described in 8.2, the run should be repeated. - 8.4 Within the acceptable run, if two of three replicates of unknown sample fail to meet acceptance criterion described in 8.2, this unknown sample should be reanalyzed.